 Copyright © University of Cambridge.
 All rights reserved.

-'Tiles Found in a Church' printed from http://nrich.maths.org/
+'Tiles in a Public Building' printed from http://nrich.maths.org/

-In a church inin the England, I found this wonderful tiled floor:
+In a public building in England, I found this wonderful tiled floor:

 Really interesting I thought, because so much that looked the same at first glance was in fact different.